tpmmthomas/binance-copy-trade-bot/README.md

 Follow https://www.digitalocean.com/community/tutorials/how-to-secure-mongodb-on-ubuntu-20-04 to set up username and password.

 ### Software setup
-1. Download chrome browser at https://www.google.com/intl/zh-CN/chrome/
-2. Download chrome driver at https://chromedriver.chromium.org/downloads
-3. Setup a telegram bot using `Botfather` (details on telegram official site) and mark the access token.
+1. Setup a telegram bot using `Botfather` (details on telegram official site) and mark the access token.
-4. Fill in the required fields in `config/config.py` and `data/credentials.py `
+2. Fill in the required fields in  `data/credentials.py `
-5. Change the `sys.append()` paths as needed
+3. Change the `sys.append()` paths as needed
-6. Run `python copy_trade_backend/ct_main.py` and `python telegram_frontend/tgb_main.py`.
+4. Run `python copy_trade_backend/ct_main.py` and `python telegram_frontend/tgb_main.py`.
 It is suggested to set both up as a systemctl service, with restart=always and a MaxRunTime so that the program is automatically restarted from time to time.

 ### Using the software
 After the python programs are up and running, go to your telegram bot and type /start, then follow the instructions.